Medically reviewed by Drugs.com. Last updated on Jul 6, 2020.

-Postmarketing and/or case reports (Limited to important or life-threatening): Acute renal failure, anaphylactic shock, anaphylaxis, angioedema, bullous dermatitis, erythema multiforme, exacerbation of asthma, femur fracture (diaphyseal or subtrochanteric), hypocalcemia, iritis, musculoskeletal pain (bone, joint, or muscle; incapacitating), ophthalmic inflammation, osteonecrosis (oro-facial sites including the external auditory canal), osteonecrosis of the jaw, prolonged Q-T interval on ECG (Bonilla 2014), scleritis, Stevens-Johnson syndrome, uveitis
+Postmarketing and/or case reports: Acute renal failure, anaphylactic shock, anaphylaxis, angioedema, bronchospasm, bullous dermatitis, erythema multiforme, exacerbation of asthma, femur fracture (diaphyseal or subtrochanteric), hypocalcemia, iritis, musculoskeletal pain (bone, joint, or muscle; incapacitating), ophthalmic inflammation, osteonecrosis (oro-facial sites including the external auditory canal), osteonecrosis of the jaw, prolonged QT interval on ECG (Bonilla 2014), scleritis, Stevens-Johnson syndrome, uveitis

 Concerns related to adverse effects:

-• Bone fractures: Atypical femur fractures have been reported in patients receiving bisphosphonates.
+• Bone fractures: Atypical femur fractures (AFF) have been reported in patients receiving bisphosphonates.
 The fractures include subtrochanteric femur (bone just below the hip joint) and diaphyseal femur (long segment of the thigh bone).
 Some patients experience prodromal pain weeks or months before the fracture occurs.
-It is unclear if bisphosphonate therapy is the cause for these fractures, although the majority of cases have been reported in patients not taking bisphosphonates and in patients receiving glucocorticoids.
-Patients receiving long-term (>3-5 years) therapy may be at an increased risk (Adler 2016; NOF [Cosman 2014]); however, benefits of therapy (when used for osteoporosis) generally outweigh absolute risk of AFF within the first 5 years of treatment, especially in patients with high fracture risk (Adler 2016; ES [Eastell 2019]).
+It is unclear if bisphosphonate therapy is the cause for these fractures; AFFs have also been reported in patients not taking bisphosphonates and in patients receiving glucocorticoids.
+Patients receiving long-term (>3 to 5 years) bisphosphonate therapy may be at an increased risk (Adler 2016; NOF [Cosman 2014]); however, benefits of therapy (when used for osteoporosis) generally outweigh absolute risk of AFF within the first 5 years of treatment, especially in patients with high fracture risk (Adler 2016; ES [Eastell 2019]).
 Patients presenting with thigh or groin pain with a history of receiving bisphosphonates should be evaluated for femur fracture.
 Consider interrupting bisphosphonate therapy in patients who develop a femoral shaft fracture; assess for fracture in the contralateral limb.

-• Gastrointestinal mucosa irritation: May cause irritation to upper gastrointestinal mucosa.
+• GI mucosa irritation: May cause irritation to upper GI mucosa.
 Esophagitis, dysphagia, esophageal ulcers, esophageal erosions, and esophageal stricture (rare) have been reported with oral bisphosphonates; risk increases in patients unable to comply with dosing instructions.
 Use with caution in patients with dysphagia, esophageal disease, gastritis, duodenitis, or ulcers (may worsen underlying condition).
 Discontinue if new or worsening symptoms develop.

 • Hypocalcemia: Hypocalcemia has been reported with the use of bisphosphonates.
 Prior to therapy initiation, hypocalcemia must be corrected; ensure adequate calcium and vitamin D intake.